p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/README.md

 ## Changelog

+### 1.8.0 - 11/09/2022

+* Lumberjack stations now have their loot speed increased when collecting from the chest.
+Its not totally 0, because it makes the animations look like junk.
+* Added option for chests to make them no longer require the button to be held down.
+* Added option for chests to enable them to automatically give you the loot when you're nearby.

 ### 1.7.0 - 10/09/2022

 * Added option to multiply your tarot card draw luck by 3.
 This doesnt mean every draw will be a rare+, you just have a higher chance of drawing one (goes from around 20% to 60%).